plgDavid/livenes/README.md

 https://www.youtube.com/watch?v=q7uoukR4o3M
 https://www.instagram.com/wwwploguecom/p/BGzuUG4CnTq/ (FDS version)

-This includes a VRC6 and FDS variant of the tool, which allows you to switch between sound regions by hitting select on the D-PAD.
+This includes VRC6,S5B and FDS variants of the tool, which allows you to switch between sound regions by hitting select on the D-PAD.

 The batch files are there as examples.
 If you add nintendulator.exe in the folder where you compile, it will auto start the emulator with the rom you freshly build.